element0/dirty/README.md

     DIRCLASS="dirtydir"
     DIRENTCLASS="dirtydirent"

+    HEADERCLASS="dirtydir-header"
+    HEADERFILE="_header.html"

-`cgi/dirtydir.sh` is where the html divs are constructed.
+Also `cgi/dirtydir.sh` is where the html divs are constructed.
 Pretty self explainitory.
-You can hack it.